 Both cameras come at about the same price range, so there is no thinking about which one is affordable.

 If you are looking to upgrade and are looking for affordable full frame cameras, there are some really good ones that Canon and Nikon camera company manufactures.

 The Canon EOS 6D Mark II is a new one in the market and comes with 26.2 mp sensor, 45 point AF system, dual pixel CMOS AF system and a vari-angle touchscreen, 4K video shooting and only 6.5fps continuous shooting.

 Nikon’s D610 and D780 are two of the best full frame cameras that you can go for without a second thought.
 The D610 comes with 39 point AF system with 11 cross type points and it is the cheapest full frame camera from Nikon.
 The D780 comes with a tilting screen, 51 AF points system with 15 cross type points, 7 fps shooting, Eye Af and a 24.5 mp sensor.
 It can handle low light pretty well and can be used to shoot videos.
 If you want similar features of the Nikon D780 and are looking for a slightly cheaper camera, the Nikon D750 is still available.

-Comparing the Canon and Nikon cameras of this range, the Nikon D780 seems to be a better camera in terms of performance and it is very new.
+Comparing a Canon and Nikon camera of this range, the Nikon D780 seems to be a better camera in terms of performance and it is very new.